tobischimanski/pdfQA/real-pdfQA/README_real.md

 All (raw data, PDF) tuples can be found in [this Google Drive folder](https://drive.google.com/drive/folders/1fc3TT3aycxvyctSMQ3MNQEflXx8BflGh?usp=sharing).
 We are working on making it more accessible in the future.

+## Code for Data Generation and Filtering
+The filtering pipeline is analogous to "syn-pdfQA", see also [README_syn](https://github.com/tobischimanski/pdfQA/blob/main/syn-pdfQA/README_syn.md).